 How To Make Bacon Parmesan Green Beans In The Slow Cooker

-The process for making these green beans in the slow cooker is simple.
+The process of making these green beans in the slow cooker is simple.
 Thaw your frozen green beans and drain them very well.
 Combine them with the bacon in the slow cooker.

 What If I Don’t Have A Slow Cooker?
 Can This Recipe Be Baked In The Oven?